backend3v/talentpitch_test/README.md

 BODY
 ```
 {
-    "keyword":"cars", // Palabra clave con la que el servicio de IA externo contextualiza las propiedades de la entidad a crear
+    "keyword":"Motorcycles&food", // Palabra clave con la que el servicio de IA externo contextualiza las propiedades de la entidad a crear
-    "cantity":"2" // Cantidad de Programas a crear
+    "cantity":"5" // Cantidad de Programas a crear
 }
 ```
 RESPONSE

 ```
+{
     "program1": {
-    "name": "Car Show at the Park",
-    "date": "July 10, 2021",
-    "location": "Central Park",
+        "name": "Biker Brunch",
+        "start_date": "2021-07-10",
+        "end_date": "2021-07-10",
+        "location": "The Biker's Cafe",
-    "frequency": "Annual",
+        "frequency": "One-time event",
-    "description": "Join us for a day of classic and modern cars at Central Park.
-There will be food trucks, live music, and a chance to win prizes.
-All car enthusiasts are welcome!"
+        "description": "Join us for a delicious brunch at The Biker's Cafe, where you can enjoy a variety of food options while surrounded by fellow motorcycle enthusiasts."
     },
     "program2": {
-    "name": "Drag Racing Night",
-    "date": "August 15, 2021",
-    "location": "Speedway Raceway",
+        "name": "Ride & Dine",
+        "start_date": "2021-07-15",
+        "end_date": "2021-07-15",
+        "location": "The Twisty Roads",
         "frequency": "Monthly",
-    "description": "Experience the thrill of drag racing at Speedway Raceway.
-Bring your own car or just come to watch the action.
-Food and drinks will be available for purchase.
-Don't miss out on this high-speed event!"
+        "description": "Take a scenic ride through the twisty roads and end the day with a delicious dinner at a local restaurant.
+Open to all levels of riders."
+    },
+    "program3": {
+        "name": "Biker BBQ",
+        "start_date": "2021-07-20",
+        "end_date": "2021-07-20",
+        "location": "The Biker's Clubhouse",
+        "frequency": "Bi-weekly",
+        "description": "Join us for a BBQ at our clubhouse, where you can meet other motorcycle enthusiasts and enjoy some delicious food hot off the grill."
+    },
+    "program4": {
+        "name": "Cruiser Coffee Ride",
+        "start_date": "2021-07-25",
+        "end_date": "2021-07-25",
+        "location": "The Coastal Route",
+        "frequency": "Weekly",
+        "description": "Start your Sunday morning with a scenic ride along the coast and end it with a cup of coffee and some pastries at a local cafe."
+    },
+    "program5": {
+        "name": "Track Day & Food Trucks",
+        "start_date": "2021-07-30",
+        "end_date": "2021-07-30",
+        "location": "The Race Track",
+        "frequency": "One-time event",
+        "description": "Experience the thrill of riding on a race track and then refuel with some delicious food from various food trucks parked at the event."
+    }
 }
 ```